boner-cmd/jlinkmc/README.md

 # Source

 I track my own edits on [GitHub](https://github.com/boner-cmd/jlinkmc).
-Builds for JDK 13, JDK 14, and JDK 15 are automated by GitHub Actions.
-Issues are enabled, so if something doesn't work, then I look forward to the challenge of correcting it.
-Test (and any other) suggestions are always welcomed.
+Builds for the current GA JDK, the previous JDK, and the current EA JDK are automated by GitHub Actions.
+Issues are enabled, so if something doesn't work, let me know!
+Testing and any other suggestions are always welcomed.